kparc/kcc/README.md

 * The primary influence of 𝒌 syntax is the most powerful instrument of human reasoning, *a mathematical notation*.
 As such, the language actively encourages the programmer to produce very dense and succinct code, which leads to a common pitfall among beginners who are tempted to sacrifice too much readability.
 As any good program, a good 𝒌 program must remain readable and adequately annotated.

-* Comments are integral part of the code and also consume space, so boil them down to some reasonable size as well, but don't get too cryptic,
+* Comments are integral part of the code and also consume space, so boil them down to some reasonable size as well, but don't get too cryptic.

 * In 𝒌, it is possible to minimize code scrolling or even avoid it completely.
 When the entire program or component fits in your view, you lose no time on navigating it and switching contexts.
-For example, every code block in this document fits on a laptop screen and remains readable on mobiles.
+For example, every code block in this document fits on a laptop screen and remains very readable on mobiles (try that with Java).

 * Syntax highlighting is essential, and poor highlighting is often worse than none — so choose carefully from 𝒌 syntax packages available for your editor.
 The best is often the one you wrote yourself, and 𝒌 syntax is extremely regular and simple.